Timothy Muris

-Timothy J. Muris (born November 18, 1949, in Massillon, Ohio) is an American lawyer and academic who served as Chairman of the Federal Trade Commission (FTC) from 2001 to 2004.
+Timothy Joseph Muris (born November 18, 1949, in Massillon, Ohio) is an American lawyer, law professor, and former government official who served as chairman of the Federal Trade Commission (FTC) from 2001 to 2004.
+He is a George Mason University Foundation Professor of Law at George Mason University's Antonin Scalia Law School and senior counsel at Sidley Austin.
+His work has focused on antitrust law, consumer protection, privacy regulation, and regulatory policy.